 [8] For further context regarding the definition of necessary, please refer to p.
 7 of the legal guidance the EPDP Team referenced when formulating this definition.

-[9] ICANN org would review compliance with the following: a) response adhered to established SLAs; b) response included all required content (i.e. denial communicated without disclosure of personal data, rationale for the decision, and (if applicable) whether the Contracted Party applied the balancing test); c) request was reviewed based on its individual merits; and, d) absent any legal requirements to the contrary, disclosure was not refused solely for lack of any of the following: (i) a court order; (ii) a subpoena; (iii) a pending civil action; or (iv) a UDRP or URS proceeding; or solely based on the fact that the request is founded on alleged intellectual property infringement in content on a website associated with the domain name (absent any legal requirements to the contrary); or (v) denials where the registration data does not include personal information.
+[9] ICANN org would review compliance with the following: a) response adhered to established SLAs; b) response included all required content (i.e. denial communicated without disclosure of personal data, rationale for the decision, and (if applicable) whether the Contracted Party applied the balancing test); c) request was reviewed based on its individual merits; and, d) absent any legal requirements to the contrary, disclosure was not refused solely for lack of any of the following: (i) a court order; (ii) a subpoena; (iii) a pending civil action; or (iv) a UDRP or URS proceeding; or solely based on the fact that the request is founded on alleged intellectual property infringement associated with the domain name (absent any legal requirements to the contrary); or (e) denials where the registration data does not include personal information.
 ICANN Compliance will not be in a position to address the merits of the request itself or the legal discretion of the Contracted Party making the determination based on these policy recommendations.

 [10] For further context regarding the higher risk when data is combined, please refer to p.
 5 of the legal guidance the EPDP Team referenced when considering these factors.